Procurement Services (7000) Procedures

 Purchases may be made through the Internet using the SPCC.
 All purchases of this type must be recorded in eVA as a confirming order.
 The department should be sure that the vendor has a secure Socket Layer (SSL) Version 2.0 or greater.
 To ensure that the vendor has a SSL, the Address Window must start with https://.
 Information about the vendor's security certification is available under Help on the browser tool bar.
 This may not occur until the payment information is requested.

-The individual making the purchase must request a vendor invoice, or an itemized cash register receipt.
+The individual making the purchase must request a vendor invoice, or an itemized receipt.
 For purchases through the Internet, print a copy of items purchased after the order is placed and retain it for departmental records and reconciliation of monthly SPCC purchases.
+Ideally, the invoice or itemized receipt will be electronically attached to the eVA order.

 Employees should not use cash or a personal credit card except in an emergency, when no other method of payment is accepted.